Find out how to use the Trade Tariff tool to get the right commodity code to classify your goods.

 - if you need a license to move your goods

 To classify a pair of trousers using the Trade Tariff tool you need to know:

 - what they’re made of (for example, 70% cotton and 30% polyester)

-- how they’re constructed (for example, a knitted or crocheted material)
+- how they’re made (for example, a knitted or crocheted material)

 - if they’re for a man or a woman

-For a pair of trousers made for a man, made from a knitted material that is 70% cotton and 30% polyester, the commodity code can be found by selecting:
+For a pair of trousers made for a man, from a knitted material that’s 70% cotton and 30% polyester, search for ‘trousers’.

-- Chapter 61: ‘Articles of apparel and clothing accessories, knitted or crocheted’.
+You’ll reach chapter 61 ‘Articles of apparel and clothing accessories, knitted or crocheted’.
+Then: